theelon/IAR-NET/README.md

 python test.py

 ## LAMIS Dataset Requests
-To request access to the **LAMIS dataset**, please fill out [(https://forms.gle/YourGoogleFormLink)](https://forms.gle/rSMEkus3WkMQBEJ8A) with your official email address.
+To request access to the **LAMIS dataset**, please fill out [LAMIS Dataset](https://forms.gle/rSMEkus3WkMQBEJ8A) with your official email address.
 You will receive access instructions shortly.